How can you make your pool practice more effective?

 An effective practice session should serve a purpose.
 Ask yourself which area of your game are you trying to improve?

 Pool Practice – Shot Selection

-- Shot Selection – Your pool Shot selection is best practiced against an experienced player who invariably chooses the right shot.
+- Shot Selection – Your pool shot selection is best practiced against an experienced player who invariably chooses the right shot.
 In my opinion this opponent should be an all round match player.
 There are many players that are either all-out attacking or far too defensive and apprehensive about going for the finish.
 The most successful players in this area of the game tend to be more measured and think of the percentages before making their shot choices.
 Learn by studying their decisions and don’t be afraid to question them afterwards to gain a better insight into their thoughts.
 Most players will be glad that you respect them enough to value their thought processes.
 If they aren’t willing to help, then find a practice partner that has better manners and etiquette.
-Now I know what you’re thinking.
+Now, I know what you’re thinking.
 You’ll feel stupid, asking players about their shot selections.
-If you want to improve and raise your game in any area of your life, you have to be prepared to do things that take you out of your comfort zone.
+However, if you want to improve and raise your game in any area of your life, you have to be prepared to do things that take you out of your comfort zone.